RockefellerArchiveCenter/reading-room-manual/index.md

 Retrievals happen four times a day: at 10:00, 11:30, 1:30, and 3:00.
 These are the times by which onsite researchers must submit requests in RACcess for that retrieval period.

 ### Processing Reading Room Requests
 After a researcher submits requests in RACcess, the transactions appear in the “New Reading Room Request” queue in the Aeon client.
 Pay attention to this queue during your shift.
-You must enter location information for each transaction and route it to the “To Be Paged” queue in a timely fashion.
+You must enter location information for each transaction and route it to the “Be Paged” queue in a timely fashion.

 You also need to check the restriction field for all new requests.
 While new requests submitted by a researcher who is not signed into the Reading Room in Aeon are automatically routed to the “Needs Restriction Review” queue, this does **NOT** happen when someone is signed into the Reading Room.
 You will need to manually move requests with restrictions to “Needs Restriction Review.”